dmxsan/dmxsan/README.md

   favDataType: "Raster",
   vibe: "Techie with a love for nature 🌍",

-  challenge: "I am doing the #100DaysOfCode challenge focused on Python and Javascript"
+  challenge: "I am doing the #100DaysOfCode challenge focused on Python and Javascript",
-  currentlyLearning: ["GitHub Actions", "Mapbox", "PyTorch for Remote Sensing", "RNNs", "Transformers"]
+  currentlyLearning: ["GitHub Actions", "Mapbox", "PyTorch for Remote Sensing", "RNNs", "Transformers"] }

-}
 ```